 - (a) Two face bend test and two root bend test specimens are to be tested for initial qualification test.
 For thickness 12 mm and over, four side specimens with 10 mm in thickness may be tested as an alternative. - (b) One face and one root bend test specimens for maintenance of approval.
-For thickness 12 mm and over, two side specimens with 10 mm in thickness may be tested as an alternative. - (c) At least one bend test specimen is to be included one stop and restart in the bending part, for root run or for cap run. - (d) Bend test specimens are to be of size and dimensions given in Table 2.2.2 according to the kind of test assemblies. - (e) The mandrel diameter to thickness ratio (i.e. D/t) is to be that specified in each article of Pt

-2, Ch 2, Sec 6 of the Rules +1 except for aluminium alloy for which requirements in Table 2.2.65 of Pt 2, Ch 2, 608 of the Rules applies.

-- (f) The test specimens are to be bent through 180 degrees.
+For thickness 12 mm and over, two side specimens with 10 mm in thickness may be tested as an alternative. - (c) At least one bend test specimen is to be included one stop and restart in the bending part, for root run or for cap run. - (d) Bend test specimens are to be of size and dimensions given in Table 2,2,2 according to the kind of test assemblies. - (e) The mandrel diameter to thickness ratio (i.e. D/t) is to be that specified in each article of Pt 2, Ch 2, Sec 6 of the Rules +1 except for aluminium alloy for which requirements in Table 2.2.65 of Pt 2.
+Ch 2.
+608 of the Rules applies. - (f) The test specimens are to be bent through 180 degrees.
 After the test, the test specimens should not reveal any open defects in any direction greater than 3mm.
 Defects appearing at the corners of a test specimen during testing should be investigated case by case.

-[See Guidance] - (g) For roller bend test of gas welding, the radii of the plunger of the jig and support roller are to be 10 mm, and the roller spans to be 53 mm.
+(g) For roller bend test of gas welding, the radii of the plunger of the jig and support roller are to be 10 mm, and the roller spans to be 53 mm.

-(4) Radiographic test
+(4) Non-destructive testing

-- (a) When radiographic testing is used in lieu of bend test, imperfections detected are to be assessed in accordance with (KS B) ISO 5817, level B. - (b) Where deemed the excess of the amount of heat input by visual inspection after welding, bend tests other than radiographic testing may be required additionally.
+- (a) When radiographic testing or ultrasonic testing is used in lieu of bend test, imperfections detected are to be assessed in accordance with (KS B) ISO 5817:2014, level B(ISO 10042, class B for aluminium alloys).
+(2022) - (b) Where deemed the excess of the amount of heat input by visual inspection after welding, bend tests other than radiographic testing may be required additionally.